"

 Team Structure/Roles

-• Manager of Media Production manages the team of Media Producers and assigns relevant projects to Producers.
-If you do not have an assigned Producer yet to your project, feel free to contact the Manager of Media Production.
+• Manager of Media Production manages the team of media producers and assigns relevant projects to producers.

-• Media Producers support all media production processes.
-Consider them your creative partner in content and media co-development.
-There may be a Producer assigned from start to finish of a project or the work is divided among several Producers.
+• There may be a producer assigned from start to finish of a project or the work might be divided among several producers depending on the project.

 Tips for Effective Partnering